 Dog-friendly walk (note: livestock possible on the path along the base of Black Hill and on-road walking for the second half of the walk – you’ll know whether this suits your own dog or not)

-Route: From the car park at Fairlie Rail Station there is a lane heading north between the last house on Station Road and some trees.
-Very soon it emerges onto Burnfoot Road where you turn right to follow a riverside path signposted “Fairlie Castle, Glen & Waterall, Kaim Hill”.
+Route: From Fairlie Rail Station follow a lane heading North between the last house on Station Road and some trees.
+After only 80m it emerges onto Burnfoot Road where you turn right (East) to follow a path signposted “Fairlie Castle, Glen & Waterall, Kaim Hill”.
 From here a woodland path follows Fairlie Burn uphill to the remains of Fairlie Castle.
 The first waterfall can be found by veering off the path immediately behind the castle.
-You can pick up a faint trail in the trees heading towards the river and if you follow it upstream a little across rougher ground, you will reap your reward!
+You can pick up a faint trail in the trees heading towards the burn and if you follow it upstream a little across rougher ground, you will reap your reward.
 The waterfall tumbles down beneath a giant stone slab – this is the footbridge you will soon cross to continue the walk.
-To reach it, return to the main path.
-After a short distance you will see it on your right.
-At this point you can, should you wish, take a de-tour to another stunning waterfall, although a bit of scrambling is required to reach it.
-If you feel up to it then leave the bridge for now and continue along the main path a bit further.
+Return to the main path behind the castle.
+Turn right (East) and approx 40m along you will see the footbridge on your right.
+You can either cross now, or follow the route to another stunning waterfall a little further along the path (some scrambling is required to reach it).
+If you feel up to it then leave the bridge for now and continue along the main path for approx 200m.
 Look out for a wooden sign that says ‘Waterfall’ on your right at one of the bends in the path.
 Follow the trail into the trees and up a muddy banking.
 You will hear the noise of the waterfall before you see it!
 Enjoy, then retrace your steps back to the footbridge.
-Cross over, go through the kissing gate and you will emerge onto a field/meadow which you cross diagonally uphill to go through a gate in the wall.
-There are 2 paths from here – take the lower path which runs parallel to the wall heading south.
+Cross the footbridge, go through the kissing gate and you will emerge onto a meadow.
+Cross the meadow diagonally uphill (South East) to go through a gate in the wall.
+There are 2 paths from here (only one shown on the map) – take the lower path which runs parallel to the wall heading South.
 On a clear day the views from here are spectacular!
-Traverse the hillside, gradually gaining height to emerge at a gated entrance to the woods.
-Immediately on entering the woods there is a small ford to cross and the path continues through the trees to a gate leading onto open hillside.
-Just beyond this woodland there is a large rock in the ground which has some ancient stone and cup markings on it (though you can easily miss it!)
-Follow a faint path left towards the corner of two dry stone walls and pass through the gates.
-Follow the (sometimes muddy) track to the right/heading south along the base of Black Hill.
-Eventually this emerges onto the Fairlie Moor Road.
-The continuation of the route is to the right, but for a short and very worthwhile detour to another waterfall turn left along the road a short distance.
+Traverse the hillside for approx 220m, gradually gaining height to emerge at a gated entrance to the woods.
+Immediately on entering the woods there is a small ford to cross then the path continues through the trees for 640m to a gate leading onto a field.
+Follow a faint path left (SE) across the field towards the corner of two dry stone walls at the base of Black Hill.
+Pass through the gates then turn right (S) to follow the (sometimes muddy) track along the base of Black Hill.
+After 1.5km this emerges onto the Fairlie Moor Road.
+The continuation of the route is to the right, but for a short and very worthwhile detour to another waterfall turn left (E) along the road for 90m.
 Just beyond the bend in the road, look for a faint footpath on the right (not signposted).
-It leads to a beautiful hidden waterfall on Glen Burn – you can actually walk in behind it if there is not too much water at the time of your visit!
-Retrace your steps to the Fairlie Moor Road, turn left and follow it downhill to meet with A78/Irvine Road.
-Take care crossing over and turn right onto the NCN757 / Ayrshire Coastal Path route.
-Continue along the cycle path to reach Fairlie.
-Turn right onto Montgomerie Avenue then left onto Montgomerie Drive.
+The waterfall is located at the end of this path on Glen Burn – you can actually walk in behind it if there is not too much water at the time of your visit!
+Retrace your steps to the Fairlie Moor Road, turn left (West) and follow it downhill for 1.5km to meet with A78/Irvine Road.
+Take care crossing over then turn right (North) onto the NCN 757 / Ayrshire Coastal Path route.
+Continue along the cycle path for 1.3km to reach Fairlie.
+Take the second road on your right (East) onto Montgomerie Avenue and at the end of the street turn left (North) onto Montgomerie Drive.
 Station Road is at the end of this street.
-Turn right to reach the Rail Station car park.
+Turn right (East) on Station Road to reach Fairlie Rail Station.

 WALK REPORT: 24TH MAY 2019